jmac-burgh/transcode_scripts_mythTV/README.md

 	to allow remote xbmc control requests.

-	transcode the default infefficent mythTV mpeg2 recordings into mpeg4/h264 video files in an mkv container.
+	using the great GPL opensource app HandBrakeCLI, transcode the default infefficent mythTV mpeg2 recordings into mpeg4/h264 video files in an mkv container.
 	The transcode scripts have been tested to work on ubuntu-12.04 LTS, ubuntu-14.01 LTS, MacOsX 10.7x (lion), and MacOsX 10.8. (mountain lion).

+An example run of using scripts review scripts for variables that require modifications for your media environment:

+run as mythtv userid on the system running primary mythTV backend with mythTV mysql database:

+	cd /mythTV/recordings/links/test/log

+	~/scripts/makeMythLinks

+	ls -lat

+run as user with sudo mount privs on any system you want to use to crunch the HandBrakeCLI transcoding numbers:

+	cd ~/bin/scripts

+	./transcode-any

+			Note the above commands assume the HandBrakeCLI binary is either in the default path of the user running the script, or has been added to ~/bin/.
+If you have HandBrakeCLI in a different area modify the scripts PATH deinition appropriately.

+The script can be run concurrently using multiple systems to do the transcoding...its been tested succesfully with five, but should work with as many as you need.